Alicia Beckford Wassink

 Alicia Beckford Wassink is a Jamaican-American linguistics professor at the University of Washington.
-As of 2025, she serves as the vice president (and president-elect) of the Linguistic Society of America.
+As of 2026, she serves as the president of the Linguistic Society of America.
 Her primary area of study is sociolinguistics, and she has historically focussed on linguistic practices in Jamaica.
 Later in her career, she began working to a greater degree on technological bias in automated speech recognition systems, linguistic practices among Yakama people (largely in English rather than Ichishkíin Sínwit (Sahaptin)), and Pacific Northwest English.

 Career

 Wassink runs the Sociolinguistics Lab at the University of Washington, which specializes in Pacific Northwest English variation, bias in Automated Speech Recognition, language ideology, and other topics in social impacts of and on language.

 In 2024, it was announced that Wassink was to be the vice-president (and therefore president-elect) for the Linguistic Society of America in 2025.
 Her stated goals for her tenure as vice president and president are to improve mentorship for graduate students toward the diverse career paths they might seek, work toward decolonizing linguistics and sociopolitical equity in the field, and increasing the staffing numbers within the Society.

 Since 2014, she has served on the editorial board of the journal Phonetica.